Satishdhakal/Satishdhakal/README.md

 💞️ I’m looking to collaborate on a hobby project

-📫 How to reach me:dhakalsatish2004@gmail.com
+📫 How to reach me: dhakalsatish2004@gmail.com